mozilla/anodejsholidayseason/fantastic-front-end-performance-3--connect-fonts.md

-# Fantastic front end performance, part 3 - Big performance wins by serving fonts smarter - A Node.js holiday season, part 8
+# Fantastic front end performance, part 3 - Serving smaller fonts for big performance wins - A Node.js holiday season, part 8

 We used font subsetting to reduce Persona's font footprint 85%, from 300 KB to 45 KB.
 This post outlines exactly how we implemented these performance improvements, and gives you tools to do the same.